Kurang: Economy

-Agriculture and related businesses are prominent with the residents.
+Agriculture and related businesses are prominent among the residents.
 Horticulture is catching up.
 This region can grow good quality Alphanso Mangos and cashew nuts.
 Good quality teakwood is also planted en masse.

 There are two primary schools in the village; for secondary school, children have to walk about five kilometers in a neighboring village.
 Education is in Marathi language.

-From here you can visit the Vishalgad/Vishalgarh by trekking your way through the forest and Sahyadris which was under the reign of Surve Dynasty of Kumbharkani.
+From here, you can visit the Vishalgad/Vishalgarh by trekking your way through the forest and Sahyadris which was under the reign of Surve Dynasty of Kumbharkani.

-Electricity, telephones, and piped drinking water are the few developments in last 10–15 years.
+Electricity, telephones, and piped drinking water are the few developments in the last 10–15 years.
 A few grocery shops are there to serve the needs of the locals.
 Cellphone network is not available.

 The language spoken here is Marathi, though some can understand Hindi and English.

 Cultural

 As with a typical Indian village, there are goddesses, Kurangadevi and Dev Rameshwar, as village deities.
 Kurangadevi is ritually consulted on every major aspect.
 Rameshwar Temple has as a major event, a fair, in the month of February on the day of Shivratri.

 Major festivals are Ganapati Utsav, Dahikala, Holi or Shimga, Navratra, Diwali, and Shivaratri; Ganapati Utsav is biggest of all of them.
 People visit their native village during Ganapati festival and is celebrated with gusto.
 Other major festival is Holi and is known better as Shimga locally.